In good markets and bad, the market always knows the price. It always has, it always will.

 People can blame anything they want, but until they blame their price, they will continue to look for answers where they don’t exist.

 As a side note, our year-to-date listings (to August of 2020) have sold in an average of just 7 days on the market.
 That’s 22 listings at more than $6.5 million.
 The buyer side of our YTD sales is higher at 47 days on the market for a little more than $5 million in sales.
-The obvious difference here is that we can help in determing our listing prices.
+The difference here is that we can help in determing our listing prices.

 On the flip side of over-pricing, you’ll find people who are determined to “get a deal” in a rapidly appreciating market.
 They make offers on a home that are far less than asking price because “no one pays full price” for a home.
 Sometimes, it takes them a few times, maybe a few moths, before they realize that the market has just gone up even more.
-As the market rises, the home they thought they could “steal” at $450k is now going to cost them $475k.
+As the market rises, the home they thought they could “steal” at $650k is now going to cost them $700k.
 What a deal, right?

 The market always knows…